controlflow/controlflow.github.io/_posts/2015-04-08-csharp-properties-part1.markdown

 Unfortunately, `ref`/`out` parameters in C# are as low-level as fields.
 The runtime treats `ref`/`out` parameters as special managed reference types, different from regular unmanaged pointers only in their disallowance of arithmetic operations and the awareness of GC about objects pointed to by such references.

 Due to the inability to turn the two property accessor methods into a single pointer to a mutable memory region, the C# compiler simply doesn’t allow passing properties to `ref`/`out` parameters.
-This is rarely needed in practice, but it does seem like a "spontaneous symmetry break" in the language.
+This is rarely needed in practice, but it does seem like a "spontaneous symmetry breaking" in the language.
 Interestingly, another .NET language — VisualBasic.NET — hides the difference between properties and fields from the user:

 ```vb
 Sub F(ByRef x As integer)